dcs1997/Investo-Bull/README.md

 ## Features
 List out the key features of your application.

-- Feature 1
+-  To get All Stocks Information
-- Feature 2
+-  To find the highest/Lowest Opening Range Breakout (ORB)
-- Feature 3
+-  Merge the stocks with respect to time.

 ## design decisions or assumptions
 List your design desissions & assumptions